tweag/nickel/doc/manual/contracts.md

 } | Schema
 ```

-`Schema` is schema describing a configuration with:
+`Schema` is a schema describing a configuration with:

 - a field `path` that must be a string
 - a sub-record `connection`, which has a `server_port` and a `host` field that